Vrushan/Rhbpocprojects/README.md

 Authservice:

-Merchantmanagment service exposed with Oauth and SSO Billermanagment service exposed with Openid connector(Google)
+Merchantmanagment service exposed with Oauth and SSO,

+Billermanagment service exposed with Openid connector(Google)